pipe-cd/pipecd/docs/content/en/docs/user-guide/examples/k8s-app-bluegreen-with-istio.md

 ## Enabling blue-green strategy

-- Add the following `.pipe.yaml` file into the application directory in Git.
+- Add the following `.pipe.yaml` file into the application directory in the Git repository.

 ``` yaml
 apiVersion: pipecd.dev/v1beta1